Church of St. John the Baptist in Legnica: Description

 A baroque church founded on a rectangular plan.
 With a monumental two-tower facade on the south side and a semicircular apse on the north.
 The length of the church's interior is 60 meters, its width is about 30 meters, the height of the nave about 25 meters.

 The interior of the church has a hall layout with rows of chapels open to the inside.
-The main Neo-Renaissance altar dates back to 1880–1881.
+The main neo-Renaissance altar dates back to 1880–1881.
 It is supplemented with statues and sculptures from the 18th century.
 The side altars in the chapels come from the former Bernardine and Benedictine monastery churches in Legnica.
 The baroque pulpit dates back to the 18th century; the organ to 1858; and the baptistery to 1912.
 A former presbytery of the Gothic Calvinist church adjoins the eastern wall of the church.
-Since the 16th century it served as the necropolis of the Piasts, and in the years 1677-1679 was rebuilt, thanks to Louise of Anhalt, into a mausoleum of the last dukes of Legnica-Brest.
+Since the 16th century it served as the necropolis of the Piasts, and in the years 1677-1679 was rebuilt, thanks to Louise of Anhalt, into a mausoleum of the last dukes of Legnica-Brzeg.